Naveduran/Naveduran/README.md

 - 🏭 Automation of tedious things
 - 💝 Making lives better
 - 🏥 Tech for Health

-- 🌱 I’m currently learning everything 🤣
+Me:
 - 💅 Clean Code Fan
+- 🌱 Currently learning everything 🤣
-💬 Ask me: why technology is so important to change the world? 🌍
+- 💬 Ask me: why technology is so important to change the world? 🌍

 ___